aws-samples/serverless-patterns/pipes-schema-validation-confluent/README.md

 1. Deploy this pattern using the above deployment instructions.
 The EventBridge pipe will start polling messages from the Kafka stream.

-   Polled message batches are passed to the enrichment Lambda function and have the following format:
+   Polled message batches are passed to the enrichment Lambda function and have the following format.
+The `value` field is `base64`-encoded using an Avro schema

    ```json
    [